Dan Clark's New Flagship Headphone Will "Expand" Your Soundstage

-At $3,999, the Expanse is priced the same as the Stealth, their closed-back flagship released in 2021.
-But the Expanse is not an open-back Stealth; it's. well, the Expanse.
+At $3,999, the Expanse is priced the same as the Stealth headphone, Dan Clark's closed-back flagship released in 2021.
+But the Expanse is not an open-back Stealth; it's, well, the Expanse.
 You might ask, then, if it's an update to Dan Clark's previous flagship ETHER 2.
 The answer again, is no. The Stealth and the ETHER 2 are fabulous headphones, but the Expanse is a headphone all its own.

 - Wide, airy sound

 - Highly detailed